antronerds/r2-training-courses/docs/RNA_seq_data_analysis_-_Using_Rheumatoid_Arthritis_data.md

 The five numbered boxes or steps in the middle of the R2 main page allow you to choose a dataset and a type of analysis.
 In box 2 you can see that the dataset of Okuzono has already been selected.
 In box 3 you can select an analysis to perform on this dataset.

 * The default analysis is View a gene.
-Type in the textbox of step 4 **Gene / Probeset: CD4**.
+Type in the textbox of step 4 *Gene / Probeset:* **CD4**.
 * Click the **Next** button.
 To read a description of your provided gene, hover your mouse over the bold **CD4** letters next to the radiobutton.
 Leave all settings as is and click **Next** again to get a result.

  The dots in the graph show the expression value of each sample of the dataset for the gene CD4.
-Under the graph you can see different types of annotation.
+Under the graph you can see different types of *annotation*.

 ---------

    ![](_static/images/R2d2_logo.png)**Do you notice anything in the expression between the two colors of the t-cell annotation?**

-   **Hover with your mouse over the green and red colors of this first annotation row.
+   **Hover with your mouse over the two different colors of this cell type annotation row.
 Which cell type has high expression of CD4?**
  <br>

  ---------
 Tumor necrosis factor‐alpha (TNF‐α) is a proinflammatory cytokine that plays a pivotal role in regulating the inflammatory response in rheumatoid arthritis (RA).

-* Click the link of **Go to:  Main** in the upper left corner to go back to the main page.
+* In the upper left corner, click the link *Go to:*  **Main**  to go back to the main page.

 To understand better how this cytokine relates to different tissue and cell types, we do the same process but now we take a look at the gene TNF